 Congressional purchases, on average, lose to the market.
-The baseline alpha is -0.32%.
-But one filter — cross-chamber bipartisan cluster buys — produces +8.08% alpha vs. SPY at 180 days across 204 validated signals.
+The baseline alpha is -2.40% at 180 days.
+But one filter — cross-chamber bipartisan cluster buys — produces +6.22% alpha vs. SPY at 180 days across 503 validated signals.
 We show every step.

 If you read most coverage of congressional trading, you'd think Congress is a superhuman stock picker.
 STOCK Act disclosures get publicized when Pelosi buys NVDA.
 The Capitol Trades site shows trade-by-trade returns that often look spectacular.
 The narrative is: members of Congress have inside information about regulation, contracts, hearings, and they're using it to beat the market.